caproto/caproto/doc/source/index.rst

 This project is inspired by the broad effort in the Python community to write `sans-I/O implementations of network protocols <http://sans-io.readthedocs.io/>`_.
-Caproto parses and validates incoming and outgoing commands, keeping track the state of an EPICS Client, Server, Virtual Circuits, and Channels.
+Caproto parses and validates incoming and outgoing bytes, keeping track the state of an EPICS Client, Server, Virtual Circuits, and Channels.
 But, crucially, it performs no I/O itself: handling sockets and transport is completely up the caller.
-Caproto a toolkit for building programs that speak EPICS.
+Caproto is a toolkit for building programs that speak EPICS.

 Why do this?